babylonlabs-io/mtransfer/README.md

 - `--from` (required) - The key name to sign transactions.
 - `--batch-size` (required) - Number of transactions per batch (default: 10000).
 - `--validate-only` - Run validation to check total coins to be transferred and recipient count without sending transactions.
+- `--start-index` - Start index of the transfer recipient list (default: 0)

 Example for validation: